-Domestic violence is violence or abuse in a domestic setting, such as with in cohabitation or marriage.
+Domestic violence is a violent crime violence or abuse in a domestic setting, such as in cohabitation or marriage.
 Domestic violence is often used as a synonym for intimate partner violence, which involves a spouse or intimate partner in an intimate partner relationship.

-Domestic violence can happen to anyone of any age and can take place in both heterosexual and same-sex relationships.
+Domestic violence can happen to anyone of any age and can occur in both heterosexual and same-sex relationships.
 Domestic violence can also include violence against children, parents, or the elderly and can take on several forms, including physical, verbal, emotional, and sexual abuse.

 The abuser often believes that the abuse is an entitlement, acceptable, justified, or unlikely to be reported.
 Victims often feel trapped by the abuser in domestic violence situations through isolation by their abuser from family and friends, lack of finances, fear, shame, cultural acceptance, and power and control.
 Victims can develop physical disabilities and chronic health problems as well as severe psychological disorders.

 In the United States, an estimated 10 million people experience domestic violence every year.
 According to the National Coalition Against Domestic Violence, about 20 people per minute are physically abused by an intimate partner.
-About 1 in 4 women and 1 in 9 men experience severe intimate partner physical violence, intimate partner contact sexual violence, and/or intimate partner stalking with injury, PTSD, contraction of STDS, etc.
+About 1 in 4 women and 1 in 9 men experience severe intimate partner physical violence, sexual violence, and/or partner stalking with injury, PTSD, contraction of STDS, etc.

-If you or someone you know is a victim of domestic violence, there are several resources available to help.
+If you or someone you know is a victim of domestic violence, several resources are available to help.
 Call the National Domestic Violence Hotline at 1-800-799-SAFE (7233).